Freddicus/blinks-game-01/README.md

 4. Take any blink and double click it.
 This is now your soil.
 5. In five seconds your soil will sprout.
 6. Add a Blink.
 This becomes the trunk.
 Continue to build.
-7. When the tree trunk gets to a certain height, it will branch into two paths.
+7. When the tree trunk grows to four or five, double-click the Blink.
+It will branch into two paths.
-8. Add more Blinks as indicated by the growth path.
+8. Add more Blinks to serve as branches as indicated by the growth path.
+9. Stop after four Blinks, and double-click to end the growth.

 ### Leaf Phase